defcronyke/signal-gen-cjds66/README.md

 cargo run --release -- <any switches or args go here>
 ```

-5. (Optional) If you prefer to run the compiled program directly, instead
+5. If you prefer to run the compiled program directly, instead
 of with the Rust toolchain's "cargo" helper command, after running the
 above cargo command for the first time, you can find the compiled binary
 for this program in the `target/release` folder.